 Buyers and suppliers speak different languages, have different systems, formats and business processes.
 One organisation’s “system” is rarely compatible with another’s.

 Enter Peppol, a not-for-profit funded by the European Commission.
 They provide a platform with one universal business language for everyone.
-Its potential impact on global trade is so profound that its use has been mandated across all public service procurement by the governments of Norway, Sweden, Australia, Singapore and New Zealand whilst in the UK it is used by huge organisations like the NHS.
+Its potential impact on global trade is so profound that it has been mandated across all public service procurement by the governments of Norway, Sweden, Australia, Singapore and New Zealand whilst in the UK it is used by organisations like the NHS.

 Despite these successes, Peppol's share of the total market was still tiny.
 Not enough people knew about Peppol or understood what they did.